queerhaus/collective/src/md/guides/how-to-use.md

 ---
 type: "guide"
-id: "platform-overview"
+id: "how-to-use"
+title: "How to use this platform"
 ---

 ## How to use this platform

-Leaving the the maintstream platforms behind comes with a bit of learning.
+Leaving the the mainstream platforms behind comes with a bit of learning.
 We are here with guides and tips to help you take this jump into queer technical freedom!

 ### Federation and communities